alwaysdata/documentation/content/analytics/_index.en.md

 Our platform is entirely based on HTTP logs and provides a simple interface.
 Customized settings cannot be added.

 You will need to install your own web statistics measurement software : [Matomo](https://matomo.org/) can be installed via our [marketplace](https://www.alwaysdata.com/en/marketplace/).
 If you already have an alwaysdata account go to the menu **Web > Sites > Install an application** to install it.

+[^1]: Estimation on the IP: from a few minutes without requests, the same IP is counted as a single visit again.